 A delightful experience can only be achieved through collaboration.

 4. Empower your frontline team

-Organizations must ensure that their frontline teamswhich interacts with customers should be empowered so that they can serve the customer better.
+Organizations must ensure that their front-line teams which interact with customers be empowered so that they can serve the customer better.
 Also, it is essential that your customer-facing team speak the same language and be well versed with all the product, services, and on-going offers.

-I walked in a bookstore where some seasonal discount was going on a particular genre of book.
-When I enquired about the same with a sales executive, he was completely clueless about it.
+I walked into a bookstore where they had a seasonal discount for a particular genre of book.
+When I inquired about it with a sales executive, he was completely clueless about it.
 He went further to ask his colleagues who were equally clueless.
 It took them around 15-20 minutes to figure out the active offers.
-By that time, I had already lost interest in that b and in that bookstore.
+By that time, I had already lost interest in the bookstore.

 5. Measure your CX activities again and again

-You will only be able to know whether your CX program is in good shape or not by measuring your CX driven activities or reports from time to time.
-Not only does it helps you know the areas that have improved, it even puts forward the areas that have improved.
-Not measuring your CX activities is as good as not doing it.
+You will only be able to know whether your CX program is in good shape or not by measuring your CX-driven activities or reports from time to time.
+Not only does it help you know the areas that have improved, it even highlights the areas that have improved.
+Not measuring your CX activities is as bad as not doing it.

-An uptown restaurant which also offers home delivery options was bombarded with complaints from its customers stating that the food was not delivered on time and this was affecting their overall rating on Zomato.
+An uptown restaurant which also offers home delivery options was bombarded with complaints from its customers stating that the food was not delivered on time and this was affecting their overall online rating.
 The restaurant took corrective measures and within a month they improved on their delivery.
 Still, the overall rating of the restaurant didn’t improve.
-After taking the feedback again, the restaurant came to know that their delivery has improved but now customers have issue with quality of food delivered.
+After asking for feedback again, the restaurant discovered that their delivery has improved but now customers have an issue with the quality of food delivered.

 Customer expectations are higher than ever and word of mouth travels fast!